Narcissistic Personality Disorder

 Narcissists are known for putting perfectionist-like expectations on others and then berating others when those expectations aren’t met.
 Maybe you even see some of these traits in yourself.
 What we have to realize is that many of us are dealing with narcissistic personalities every day.

-Narcissistic personality disorder isn’t just a challenge for the person living with it condition.
+Narcissistic personality disorder isn’t just a challenge for the person living with this condition.
 This disease casts a wide net, negatively impacting people in the narcissist’s life.
 (See Siege Mentality.)
 The words and actions of a true narcissist can cause high stress and leave lasting damage on parents, siblings, children, other family members, friends and co-workers.
 That’s why it’s so important to learn how to ID and properly deal with a narcissist.
 And if you show signs and symptoms of narcissism, there are ways you can seek help, too.

 Here, former FBI profiler Joe Navarro, author of “Dangerous Personalities: An FBI Profiler Shows How to Identify and Protect Yourself from Harmful People,” breaks down a narcissist:

 “Narcissistic personalities care only for themselves, their needs and their priorities.
 While you and I appreciate attention, the narcissist craves it and manipulates people and situations to get it.
-While you and I work hard to be successful, the narcissistic personality connives to succeed and may cheat, lie, embellish the truth or scheme to get ahead, uncaring of how others are affected.”
+While you and I work hard to be successful, the narcissistic personality connives to succeed and may cheat, lie, embellish the truth or scheme to get ahead, uncaring of how others are affected."
+(See Mental Health Professionals Have A Duty To Warn.)

 What is Narcissistic Personality Disorder?